One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Theory

 \subsection{Natural Orbital Refinement}

 In single-CSF ASCC, the dependence of the ansatz on the reference wave function comes through the starting molecular orbitals and the designation of which are the hole and particle orbitals.
 As different reference methods (CIS, TD-DFT, ESMF, etc.)\ provide different orbital shapes, ASCC's results are expected to vary at least slightly from one reference to another.
 Ideally, the reference orbitals would be determined by the higher accuracy ASCC method as opposed to the often more affordable (and less accurate) reference methods.
 With the ability to evaluate the 1-RDM and thus ASCC's natural orbitals (NOs), a straightforward (if a bit crude) way to explore this concept is to iteratively feed the NOs outputted by one ASCC calculation in as the starting molecular orbitals for another, as depicted in \Cref{NOR Method}.
-In other words, this approach allows ASCC to refine its own orbitals, potentially eliminating any difference from starting from CIS vs TD-DFT vs ESMF, assuming that this SCF-like iteration converges towards the same fixed point starting from each of those starting points.
+In other words, this approach allows ASCC to refine its own orbitals, potentially eliminating any differences that might have arose from starting with CIS vs TD-DFT vs ESMF, assuming that this SCF-like iteration converges towards the same fixed point starting from each of those unique references.